ydkmlt84/Maintainerr_docs/docs/Installation.md

     It is possible that you will need to change permissions on the host's data directory.

-    `chown -R 1000:1000 /opt/data`  This is a "change owner" command that changes the owner of /opt/data to 1000:1000.
+    `chown -R 1000:1000 /opt/data`  This is a "change owner" command that changes the owner of `/opt/data` to `1000:1000`.

-The data directory location largely depends on how you are installing Maintainerr.
-If using Docker, these are the two places where could you set the host data directory.
+Setting the host data directory largely depends on how you are installing Maintainerr.
+If using Docker, these are the two places where you would set the host data directory, depending on your method.

-=== "Run"
+=== "Run Command"

     `-v <your host location>:/opt/data \`